Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Phase Five Wahoo is a great board for the whole family, including bigger guys.
-The weight capacity if 200 lbs and 250 lbs for the 53" and 56" boards.
+The Phase Five Wahoo is an ideal board for the whole family, including larger riders, with weight capacities of 200 lbs for the 53" board and 250 lbs for the 56" model.

 Pros of this Board